Solmate-Testing/Chimera-DevMatch/PITCH.md

 ---

 *🎬 Total Pitch Time: 4 minutes*
-*💻 Built during ETHGlobal Bangkok 2024*
+*💻 Decentralized AI Marketplace Platform*
 *🏗️ Powered by Scaffold-ETH 2, Secured by Oasis, Indexed by The Graph*